ESR-NZ/Training/Advanced_Genomics_Workshop/Week_02/README.md

 Please utilise Teams for any questions you may have regarding command-line usage.
 Remember, there is no such thing as a silly question.
 Learning a new language, including its vocabulary (commands) and grammar (syntax), takes time, and our team is here to assist you throughout the process.
 So don't hesitate to ask for help!

-## Introduction
-Regular expressions, often called regex or regexp, are patterns used for matching and manipulating text.
-They provide a concise and flexible way to search, extract, and replace specific patterns of characters within a larger text.
-You can use regular expressions in various programming languages and tools, such as Python, JavaScript, Perl, and many others.
-They are widely used for tasks like data validation, parsing, search and replace operations, and text manipulation.
-Regular expressions are supported by various Linux tools, including `grep`, `sed`, `awk`, and others.
+## Wrapping up Week 01

-However, there are a few important concepts that you should know about before we dive into regular expressions.
-In this tutorial, we will cover the basics of regular expressions and how to use them in Linux.
+There are a few important concepts that you should know about before we dive into regular expressions.<br>

-## Let's get started...
 First, ensure that you are currently located within the `week02` directory, which you can create as per the instructions provided in [Week 01: an introduction to the command line](https://github.com/ESR-NZ/Training/tree/main/Advanced_Genomics_Workshop/Week_01).

 ### File permissions